SamuelSwartzberg/flashcardifying_text_temp/inf.md

 content-values ::= normal|none|({<content-specifier>} / <alt-text>)
 alt-text ::= <string>|<counter>
-the content-specifier can be a bunch of different things
+the content-specifier can be a bunch of different things a ::before/::after pseudo-element will not display if it does not have content.

 ::placeholder|matches placeholder text
 In HTML/CSS, <input> and <textarea> can have placeholder text in form of a placeholder attribute.